nrjdalal/better-next/README.md

 ![Demo CLI Run](https://github.com/user-attachments/assets/e9a38370-3ab3-4210-90f0-73fa12aa9148)

-- Or use this as an starter template:
+- Or use this as a starter template:

 ```bash
 npx gitpick@latest nrjdalal/better-next